MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/swipe.md

            BehaviorOnInvoked = "Close"/>
 ```

-## Dos and don'ts

-- Don't use swipe in FlipViews or Hubs.
-The combination may be confusing for the user because of conflicting swipe directions.
-- Don't combine horizontal swipe with horizontal navigation, or vertical swipe with vertical navigation.
-- Do make sure what the user is swiping is the same action, and is consistent across all related items that can be swiped.
-- Do use swipe for the main actions a user will want to perform.
-- Do use swipe on items where the same action is repeated many times.
-- Do use horizontal swiping on wider items, and vertical swiping on taller items.
-- Do use short, concise text labels.

 ## Get the sample code

-- [WinUI 2 Gallery sample](https://github.com/Microsoft/WinUI-Gallery) - See all the XAML controls in an interactive format.
+- [WinUI Gallery sample](https://github.com/Microsoft/WinUI-Gallery) - See all the XAML controls in an interactive format.

 ## Related articles